Radu D. Rosetti: Marginalization

 Rosetti had a lengthy career as a defense lawyer, an experience that informed certain of his literary output, including memoirs such as Din sala pașilor pierduți ("From the Hall of Wasted Pacing", 1922).
 As both Călinescu and Eftimiu note, he was one of several Romanian orators inspired by the style and social-justice ideology of François Coppée (whom Rosetti had met, and whom he "uncanningly resembled physically").
 Rosetti would often take no pay for his lawyer's services, or would charge his more destitute clients ad libitum ("whatever you can afford; if you can't spare anything, that's not a problem").
-A dean of the Bar in Ilfov County, he was especially involved in pleading for left-wing activists prosecuted by the state—or, as he put it, "trials which allowed me to act against social injustice."
+He was especially involved in pleading for left-wing activists prosecuted by the state—or, as he put it, "trials which allowed me to act against social injustice."
 He and Petre Grădișteanu obtained acquittal for Vasile Kogălniceanu, who had been arrested as an instigator of the 1907 Peasants' Revolt.
 In 1909, he and Mille failed to obtain an acquittal for I. C. Frimu, Gheorghe Cristescu and Panait Istrati, who had been charged with sedition.
 Rosetti was featured in the first-ever issue of Banu and Locusteanu's Flacăra with a piece titled Revoltă ("Revolt"), described by Zaharia Stancu, the left-wing novelist and cultural promoter, as a political statement.

 Rosetti also represented himself in his conflicts with the literary magazine Viața Romînească after its columnist Constantin Stere ridiculed Rosetti's poetry; as Rosetti notes, this review was unfair, since it focused mainly on poems he had published as a teenager.
 The case was heard before the Court of Cassation, which ruled in Rosetti's favor.
 Another leading cause for him was the advocacy of cremation, on which he spoke at the Romanian Atheneum in March 1913.
 As a result, newspapers reported (probably exaggerating) that some 3,000 people had joined the "cremationist" movement.
-The speech fed satirical commentary by Tudor Arghezi and Ranetti, the latter in particular noting that Rosetti was planning to strip funeral artists, undertakers and florists of their business.
-He responded in Ranetti's Furnica with an ironic piece, in which he informed readers that they could still bury their ashes to maintain the funeral trade.
-A figure of importance in the "cremationist" trend, which openly challenged the funeral customs of the Romanian Orthodox Church, Rosetti would later shun moderates such as Constantin Dissescu—who, Rosetti claimed, had betrayed the cause.
+Such early affiliates included politician Constantin Dissescu, physician Haralambie Botescu, and banker Aristide Blank.
+The Rosetti speech fed into satirical commentary by Tudor Arghezi and Ranetti, the latter in particular noting that Rosetti was planning to strip funeral artists, undertakers and florists of their business.
+Rosetti responded in Ranetti's Furnica with an ironic piece, in which he informed readers that they could still bury their ashes to maintain the funeral trade.
+A figure of importance in the "cremationist" trend, which openly challenged the funeral customs of the Romanian Orthodox Church, Rosetti would later shun moderates such as Dissescu—who, Rosetti claimed, had betrayed the cause.